 As part of the Buddhist Ministry Initiative's efforts to build connections to Buddhist ministerial movements in Asia, the initiative offers a limited number of special scholarships to Asian students trained in Buddhist traditions and history to attend HDS for one year as a Robert H. N. Ho Family Foundation Scholar.
 The initiative also offers funding to HDS students to participate in learning experiences in Asia related to Buddhist ministry.

 The Buddhist Ministry Initiative offers the annual Robert H. N. Ho Family Foundation Buddhist Ministry Lecture Series, open to the public, and collaborates with Buddhist and other groups across the university and in the community to foster knowledge of Buddhist ministry.
 See upcoming events on the HDS Public Events Calendar.

 Buddhist field education placements

 Buddhist ministry students have the opportunity to complete their field education requirements in a variety of settings, such as hospitals, dharma centers, nonprofits, social service organizations, schools, and universities.

 International conference on Buddhist ministry

-The Buddhist Ministry Initiative will convene an international conference every three years to connect leaders in Buddhist organizations who are engaged in ministerial and educational initiatives relating to Buddhism in the modern world.
-This conference will invite Buddhist clergy and ministers from both Asia and the United States and serve to forge lasting relationships among such movements across the world.
-The first conference is being planned for fall 2014.
+The Buddhist Ministry Initiative convenes international conferences to connect leaders in Buddhist organizations who are engaged in ministerial and educational initiatives relating to Buddhism in the modern world.
+The conference invites Buddhist clergy and ministers from both Asia and the United States and serve to forge lasting relationships among such movements across the world.